donkirkby/live-py-plugin/CONTRIBUTING.md

 Creating an Install Package for the Eclipse plugin
 --------------------------------------------------
+Be sure that you test everything with the latest versions of [PyDev][pdrel] and [Python][pyrel].

+1. Check that all the Java unit tests run.
+2. Check that all the Python unit tests run in the latest versions of both Python 2 and Python 3.
-1. Open live-py/plugin.xml, and increment the Version field.
+3. Open live-py/plugin.xml, and increment the Version field.
-2. Click the Export Wizard in the bottom right corner.
+4. Click the Export Wizard in the bottom right corner.
-3. Change the destination to Directory, and click Finish.
+5. Change the destination to Directory, and click Finish.
-4. Go to the directory you chose, and find the .jar file.
+6. Go to the directory you chose, and find the .jar file.
 You can distribute that as your install package.

 [issues]: https://github.com/donkirkby/live-py-plugin/issues?state=open